sahil-shahare/sahil-shahare/README.md

 # Hi there, I'm Sahil Shahare 👋

-💻 Passionate about Software Development, Machine Learning & Cybersecurity
+💻 Passionate about Software Development & Cybersecurity
 🚀 Actively preparing for off-campus placements

 ---